skyward-er/obsw/README.md

 This repository contains the On-Board Software for R2A-Hermes.

-To clone, use the `--recurse-submodules` option.
+To clone, use the `git clone --recurse-submodules` option.

 To build, use `sbs` (for more info, type `./sbs --help` on Linux or `sbs --help` on Windows).